redhat-cop/openshift-migration-best-practices/README.md

 The OpenShift Best Practices Guide is meant to assist users who are migrating from OpenShift 3 to OpenShift 4.
 It is broken down into 5 sections:

- 1. Discovery Phase
- 2. Initiatl Considerations
+ 1. **Discovery Phase** - Initial considerations and strategies that can be used while migrating.
- 3. OpenShift 3 and 4 Cluster Health Checks
+ 2. **OpenShift 3 and 4 Cluster Health Checks** - Helpful metrics to check prior to migrating.
+ 3. **Migration Toolkit for Containers pre-migration testing** - How to test the Migration Toolkit for Containers to establish confidence.
- 4. Migration Toolkit for Container
+ 4. **Executing the Migration** - Executing migrations with the Migration Toolkit for Containers.
+ 5. **Troubleshooting** - Common troubleshooting tasks.

 ## Discovery Phase